CodeYourFuture/CYF-PD/content/blocks/prep-developer-communication/readme.md

       * Define who will say what part of the presentation.

-      * T﻿hink about possible questions that could be asked and reflect on the answers you should give.
+      * Think about possible questions that could be asked and reflect on the answers you should give.

       * Give each other feedback whilst practising.
 ---